yalicee/be-nc-news/README.md

 ### Setup environment variables

-After cloning the reop you will need to two .env files at the rool level for your project: .env.test and .env.development.
+After cloning the repo you will need to two .env files at the rool level for your project: .env.test and .env.development.
 In .env.test, add PGDATABASE=<database_name_here_test> and in .env.development add PGDATABASE<database_name_here>

 These will automatically be ignored in the .gitignore file